 The Cloister at Sea Island: Classic Family Vacation Destination

 Accommodations at this Forbes Five-Star and AAA Five-Diamond Resort range from guest rooms, to suites and private cottages.
 The rooms are larger than normal.
 A typical Forbes Five-Star hotel room averages between 400 and 450 square feet.
-The smallest room at The Cloister is 700 square feet.
+The Garden Wing at the Cloister has the smallest rooms, at 560 square feet.
+Rooms in other parts of the resort start at 700 square feet.
 In addition to ample elbow room, hotel rooms at The Cloister are exquisitely decorated with spectacular views.
 The large bathrooms have luxurious touches such as talcum powder in a crystal and silver shaker and bath crystals for your deep soaking tub.
 My children especially liked soaking in the tub while watching the bathroom TV.

 If the hotel experience is all about the bed, The Cloister is at the top of the class.
 Even my children, who bring their own pillows with them, were tempted to trade out.
 Between the heavy curtains and the lavish bed, I had to wake even the youngest at 10 am rather than him waking us at his normal 7:30 am.